 Kep’s most popular tourist magnet is the crab market on the western shore.
 Although especially the snack stands seem to cater almost exclusively to tourists, it’s a great place for a quick lunch before keeping on exploring.

-Going east along the seaside road, there are the Provincial Hall, the Independence Monument, and some some beautiful Buddhist structures like Wat Samot Raingsey.
+Going east along the seaside road, there are the Provincial Hall, the Independence Monument, and some beautiful Buddhist structures like Wat Samot Raingsey.

 If you cycle the road up north towards Kampot, you pass rice paddies and palm trees and get a glimpse on serene, rural Cambodia.